TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: TextBO Algorithm

-We now describe the self-improving AI framework proposed in this paper: \textsc{TextGrad-Best-of-N Bayesian Optimization (\textsc{T-BoN BO})}.
-As discussed in Section \ref{sec:intro}, \textsc{T-BoN BO} is designed to implement parallel gradient-based UCB-BO in the discrete space of natural language (Figure \ref{fig:UCBandTBoN}).
-Specifically, \textsc{T-BoN BO} implements the parallel gradient-based UCB-BO that reuses the final gradient point as the initialization for the next iteration.
-Therefore, each initial point gives rise to a \emph{trajectory}: a sequence of candidate points obtained by repeatedly taking gradient-ascent steps and evaluations starting from that initialization.
+We now describe the self-improving AI algorithm proposed in this paper: \textsc{TextBO}. \textsc{TextBO} is designed to implement parallel gradient-based UCB-BO in the space of natural language prompts.
+Concretely, \textsc{TextBO} adopts the parallel gradient-based UCB-BO scheme that reuses the final gradient point from one iteration as the initialization for the next.
+Thus, each initial prompt gives rise to a \emph{trajectory}: a sequence of candidate prompts and outcomes generated by repeatedly taking gradient-ascent steps and then evaluating the resulting system outcome.

-\paragraph{Algorithm.} Throughout $T$ number of optimization iterations, \textsc{T-BoN BO} runs $J$ trajectories in parallel, starting from a set of initial prompts, denoted $\{\Pi_0^j\}_{j=1}^J$.
-At each iteration and a trajectory, we fix the hyperparameters: the number of candidates per gradient step ($N$) and the number of gradient steps per iteration ($G$).
+The overview of the \textsc{TextBO} algorithm is shown in Figure \ref{fig:tbon-summary}.
+For each iteration $t\in[1, T]$ and each trajectory $j\in[1, J]$, we evaluate one prompt; to determine the one prompt to evaluate, we take $G$ steps of \textsc{Best-of-N} gradients beforehand, without any evaluation.
+We present the pseudocode of the \textsc{TextBO} algorithm (Algorithm \ref{algo:tbon}) and provide the line-by-line description of the details of the procedure below.